varughese/space-invaders-asm/README.md

 # Space Invaders
 Painfully coded in assembly.
 For `Computer Organization and Assembly` at Pitt.

+## Instructions to View
+- Download MARS, a MIPS emulator [here](https://jarrettbillingsley.github.io/teaching/classes/cs0447/software/Mars_2184_b.jar).
+- Download this repo, and open `space_invaders.asm` in MARS
+- Click the Wrench to assemble
+- Click `Tools > Keypad and LED Display Simulator`
+- Click `Connect to MIPS`
+- You should see a start screen

 ![](https://i.imgur.com/j0pgRYJ.png)

 There is a start screen.
 You press B to start.
 There are rounds.
 Game starts when you click a key.